Cristina Odigie-Bulnes, Psychotherapist, MA, UKCP Reg.

 In order to adapt the support I give to my clients, as an integrative psychotherapist I use a variety of psychotherapy theories/approaches and creative interventions to match developmental and individual needs.

 If you would like to talk with me to discuss concerns and needs about yourself or about a young person or child in your care, you can contact me via a phone call or email.
 I know that it can be hard to make this first call so if I am unable to pick up your call, you can text me or leave a voice message with your name and contact details, and I will get back to you as soon as I can.

 You can learn more about my work on www.lincolnchildtherapy.com

 Following guidance from my professional body UKCP and the UK Government I adhere to recommended cleaning, sanitisation and hygiene measures and social distancing measures as well as implement guidelines for clients to self-assess before their face-to-face appointments.
 Creative Play for younger clients is encouraged in sessions yet managed in specific ways.

 As some adults and families will prefer to access online therapy in the coming months till there is a vaccine or till there are other developments online therapy remains available for clients and families.

 Training, qualifications & experience

-* Trained to use EMDR Therapy in my practice (EMDR Academy)
+- Trained to use EMDR Therapy in my practice (training with EMDR Academy)

 Furthermore I have worked extensively for many years in primary and secondary schools (mainstream, community schools, and SEMH schools) as an independent psychotherapist and consultant supporting children and young people (including Looked After Children) and school staff.